nushell/nushell.github.io/book/configuration.md

 ### Path Configuration

 As with most shells, Nushell searches the environment variable named `PATH` (or variants).
-The `env.nu` file is often used to add (and sometimes remove) directories on the path.

 :::tip
 Unlike some shells, Nushell attempts to be "case agnostic" with environment variables. `Path`, `path`, `PATH`, and even `pAtH` are all allowed variants of the same environment variable.
 See [Environment - Case Sensitivity](./environment.md#case-sensitivity) for details.
 :::

 When Nushell is launched, it usually inherits the `PATH` as a string.
 However, Nushell automatically converts this to a Nushell list for easy access.
 This means that you can _append_ to the path using, for example:

 ```nu
 $env.path ++= ["~/.local/bin"]